abigailwozniak/job-tenure/detail.md

 9. The file sipp96ee.do uses the 1996-08 panels (tempsipp2.dta) and calculates job-to-job flows by tenure category.
 It then calculates counterfactual transition rates holding either the share of each tenure category at its pre-2000 level or the fraction of job-to-job flows for each tenure category at its pre-2000 level.
 The actual and counterfactual job-to-job transition rates are then reported to make the table.

+## GSS Materials

+GSS Results for Table 6 come from read_gss_jobtenure.do and are posted in the associated log file.
+Results were pasted into Word tables.
+•	Raw GSS data were downloaded from https://gssdataexplorer.norc.org/.
+•	Results for the GSS columns of Table 6 are in 567-605 of read_gss_jobtenure.log.
+•	Note that results for the QEMP columns of T6 come from Raven’s files.

+## NLSY Materials

+•	These are make_tenure_whyleft.do (for 1979) and make_tenure_whyleft_97.do (for 1997)
+•	These two do files process the nearly raw NLSY data for their respective cohorts.
+The raw data were downloaded from https://www.nlsinfo.org/investigator/pages/login.
+•	Results are contained in the log files and were pasted into word tables/excel.
+•	Results for AF4 are in lines 3524 to 3540 of make_tenure_whyleft.log (for ’79) and of 2465 to 2478 for make_tenure_whyleft_97.log (for ’97).
+•	Results for AT3 are in lines 3495 to 3505 of make_tenure_whyleft.log (for ’79) and of 2415 to 2424 for make_tenure_whyleft_97.log (for ’97).

+## QEMP Materials

+Files for replication of the QEMP columns of Table 6
+1. The data from the 1960s and 1970s are from Quality of Employment surveys, which can be found on the ICPSR website (icpsr.org), study numbers 3507, 3510, and 7689.
+2. The file qemp.do reads in the raw data from all 3 surveys, appends them, and calculates the averages reported in columns labeled “QEMP 1970s” in Table 6.

+## CPS + other data materials ##

+The tables and figures are generated using the correspondingly named stata do files.

+As noted in datanotes-cps.txt, we use the NBER extract for 1983, and ICPSR extracts for 1987 and 1991.
+The files dataclean_1983, _1987, and _1991 process these data.
+For 1996 and later, we use data provided by IPUMS.

+The following figures and tables are self-contained within the corresponding do file and do not need auxillary data, except for the CPS microdata.

+- Figures 1, 2, Append 3; Table 1

+The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
+This file is provided in the replication package and is called: ind-occ-asec.dta

+- Figures 3, 4, 7, 10, Append 1, Append 2; Tables 2 and 4

+The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
+Cohort average separation rates are produced in cohort-effects-separations.do and -byage.do, and cohort average tenure rates are produced in cohort-effects-longtenure.do.

+- Figures 6, 8; Table 3

+The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
+See elsewhere in replication package for information on processing SIPP data.

+- Figures 5, 9, 11, Append 5, Append 6

+The following figure requires summary data from the GSS.
+See elsewhere in replication package for information on processing GSS data.

+- Figure 12

+The following figure requires summary data from the NLSY.
+See elsewhere in replication package for information on processing NLSY data.

+- Append Figure 4